The 6 Best Countries to Incorporate a Company for Your Online Business

 The country of incorporation has an impact on business perception and reputation.
 For example, according to CodeCondo's ranking of the best tech startup countries, the United States and Singapore are the top locations for technological companies.

-Conversely, if you're thinking of setting up your business in a tax haven, be ready to inherit the bad reputation of some offshore companies due to their illegal activities.
+Conversely, if you wish to set up a company in a tax haven, be ready to inherit the bad reputation of some offshore companies due to their illegal activities.

 This doesn't necessarily mean you'll be working illegally.
-You can do a legitimate job from an offshore country too, but it will still influence the perception of your business.
+You can do a legitimate job from an offshore country, too.
+However, this will still influence the perception of your business.
 In what ways?
 Here's a quick list.

-• Clients could decide to refrain from buying your products/services due to mistrust (even without evidence).
+- Clients could refrain from buying your products/services due to mistrust (even without evidence).

 Your Customers and Suppliers

-In some countries such as the US, when you conduct a trade or business connected in the country (with customers and suppliers), you get the so-called Effectively Connected Income (ECI).
+In some countries like the US, when you conduct a trade or business connected in the country (with customers and suppliers), you get the so-called Effectively Connected Income (ECI).

 Other categories of income are included, but there are also some exceptions.